 Five days is hardly enough time to explore a city, but it’s enough time to know whether or not you’ll want to come back.
-When it comes to Montevideo, a return visit is definitely in order.
-Ideally in the summer months, so I can go to the beach without a winter coat, scarf, and gloves.
-(I’m happy to say my winter coat is currently packed away, but I used it every day during my visit in July.)
+When it comes to solo traveling in Montevideo, a return visit is definitely in order.
+Ideally, in the summer months so that I can go to the beach without a winter coat, scarf, and gloves.

-From Buenos Aires, Argentina you can take the Buquebus, a two-hour ferry ride to Colonia, Uruguay.
+From Buenos Aires, Argentina, you can take the Buquebus, a two-hour ferry ride to Colonia, Uruguay.
 From there, it’s another two-hour bus to Montevideo.
 There are also direct ferry rides available, but I went with the option that left at noon.
-The first thing I noticed when I got here is that the people are very friendly, actually, they are incredibly nice, making it a great city to visit as a solo traveler.
+The first thing I noticed when I got here is how friendly people are, making it a great city to visit as a solo traveler.